Logo

 Why rounding fails

 The most natural idea is: solve the LP relaxation and round the fractional solution to the nearest integers.
-This can go wrong in several ways.
+Surely that should work?
+Let us see what happens.

 Rounding can be infeasible